 (a) A Committee of Experts shall be established to report to the Executive Board on the application of membership criteria in cases where the Executive Board considers further inquiry to be necessary in order to reach a decision, or in cases where charges are brought against a member organisation.

 (b) Procedures for the establishment and operation of the Committee of Experts shall be determined in the By-laws.

 Article 6 RIGHTS AND OBLIGATIONS

-(a) Every member organisation shall have the same constitutional rights and shall be bound by the same constitutional responsibilities, including the payment of membership fees as provided under Article 19.
+(a) Every member organisation shall have the same constitutional rights and shall be bound by the same constitutional responsibilities, including the payment of membership fees for each member of the member organisation from whom it receives membership fees, as provided under Article 20.